25 Best Internships for High School Students in 2025

 Ages: 16-18

-Volunteers have the opportunity to learn about the criminal justice system firsthand and work closely with all levels of staff, from deputy district attorneys to investigators to support staff, as well as have contact with other court and law enforcement staff.
-A high school volunteer student can be expected to assist with any of the following duties: Scanning, photocopying, and/or shredding of documents; answering telephones, typing, filing, delivering documents; assembling reports, documents or manuals; and other duties depending on education and skills.
+Volunteers in this program have the opportunity to learn about the criminal justice system firsthand and work closely with all levels of staff, including deputy district attorneys, investigators, and support staff, as well as contact with other court and law enforcement staff.
+A high school volunteer can be expected to assist with any of the following duties: scanning, photocopying, and/or shredding of documents; answering telephones; typing, filing, and delivering documents; assembling reports, documents, or manuals; and other duties depending on education and skills.

 Ages: 14-18